3 Programming Fundamentals in R (Part I)

 ## [1] "Gerry" "Aoife" "Liam" "Eva"

 It’s important to know, however, that when you perform an operation on a vector or you subset it, it does not actually change the original vector.
-None of these following code will actually change rintro_marks.
+None of these following code will actually change the variable rintro_marks.

 sort(rintro_marks, decreasing = TRUE)